This website is not a substitute for professional medical or mental healthcare.

 Emotions are something we all have and experience, thoughts happen and create emotions;

-Most of us have heard the word Nervous System so much we've learned to take it for granted.
+Most of us have heard the word "Nervous System" so much we've learned to take it for granted.

-However, without the Endocrine system the nervous system would be essentially useless, because the endocrine system produces emotions for the electrically charged nervous system to feel.
+However, without the Endocrine System the nervous system would be essentially useless.

-The survival brain, is at the top of the nervous system, resembling what I see as the head of a jelly fish with nervous system being the tenticles of the jellyfish wired throughout the body.
+This is because the endocrine system produces emotions for the electrically charged nervous system to feel.
+The brain, is at the top of the nervous system, resembling what I see as the head of a jelly fish with nervous system's tenticles draped throughout the body.

 The reality is, our survival system runs on emotions.
 It produces emotions to interact with our electrically charged nervous system.
 Without one there is not the other.